-Note that this event is a free public lecture open to everyone!
+Note that the public lecture given in the Logic Lounge is free and open to everyone!

 Date and Time: Thursday July 22, 2021, 11am-12pm PDT

 (The event will be recorded and streamed again for participants of CAV in the second block of the conference on Friday July 23, 2021, 11am-12pm GMT+6).

 Event Page, Event Registration (only needed if you are not registered for CAV)

 Cognitive AI: From AI models to mental representations?

 Abstract: The aspiration of philosophy can be understood as the integration of all theories, and the aspiration of mathematics as the exploration of all consistent languages.
 Philosophy starts out with natural languages, mathematics with formal ones.
 Just as it is hard to say provably true things in the languages of philosophers, it is hard to make meaningful statements about our world using the languages of mathematicians.
 Grounding philosophy in mathematical languages requires the mathematization of the mind.
 In this sense, Artificial Intelligence is more than research into advances in information processing.
 It is also a daring, risky and extremely important philosophical project.